gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 LMDB is a transactional database with ACID semantics.
 All interaction with LMDB is done within a read or write transaction.
 There can only be one write transaction at a time so if there are a number of concurrent reference data loads then they will have to wait in line.

-Read transactions, i.e. lookups, are not blocked by each other or by write transactions so once the data is loaded and is in memory lookups can be performed very quickly.
+Read transactions, i.e. lookups, are not blocked by each other but may be blocked by a write transaction depending on the value of the system property `stroom.pipeline.referenceData.lmdb.readerBlockedByWriter`.
+LMDB can operate such that readers are not blocked by writers but if there is an open read transaction while a write transaction is writing data to the store then it is unable to make use of free space (from previous deletes, see [Store Size & Compaction]({{< relref "#store-size--compaction" >}})) so will result in the store increasing in size.
+If read transactions are likely while writes are taking place then this can lead to excessive growth of the store.
+Setting  `stroom.pipeline.referenceData.lmdb.readerBlockedByWriter` to `true` will block all reads while a load is happening so any free space can be re-used, at the cost of making all lookups wait for the load to complete.
+Use of this setting will depend on how likely it is that loads will clash with lookups and the store size should be monitored.

 #### Read-Ahead Mode

 When data is read from the store, if the data is not already in the page cache then it will be read from disk and added to the page cache by the OS.
-Read-ahead is the process of speculatively reading ahead to load more pages into the page cache then were requested.
+Read-ahead is the process of speculatively reading ahead to load more pages into the page cache than were requested.
-This is on the basis that future requests for data may need the pages speculatively read into memory.
+This is on the basis that future requests for data may need the pages speculatively read into memory as it is more efficient to read multiple pages at once.
 If the reference data store is very large or is larger than the available memory then it is recommended to turn read-ahead off as the result will be to evict hot reference data from the page cache to make room for speculative pages that may not be needed.
 It can be tuned off with the system property `stroom.pipeline.referenceData.readAheadEnabled`.